US Orders Only: $9.95 Flat Rate

 Please reach us at sales@evergreenhilldesigns.com if you cannot find an answer to your question.

-Basswood is a soft wood, and many modelers choose to prepare it before applying any solutions to give the wood a weathered appearance.
-The first preparation removes any "fuzz" present due to the cutting process with a small brush with metal bristles or using 180 or finer grit sandpaper.
+Basswood is a softwood, and many modelers choose to prepare it before applying any solutions to achieve a weathered appearance.
+The first preparation removes any "fuzz" from the cutting process using a small brush with metal bristles or 180- or finer-grit sandpaper.
 Either way, always use the brush or sandpaper in the same direction as the wood grain.
-The optional second preparation step involves using a razor saw to add wood grain to the wood by holding each board firmly on one end and then dragging the saw's teeth along the board in the direction of the grain.
-Also, with practice, it's possible to add some nice effects on the ends of beams with the sharp tip of the modeler knife to simulate the radial grain ends.
-As always, practice on some scrap wood to get a feel for how much pressure to apply, your desired look, and so on.
-And be sure to lay the wood on a flat surface as you work on it to avoid breakage.
+The optional second preparation step uses a razor saw to add wood grain by holding each board firmly at one end and dragging the saw's teeth along the board in the direction of the grain.
+Additionally, with practice, it's possible to add nice effects to the ends of beams by using the sharp tip of the modeler knife to simulate radial grain.
+As always, practice on scrap wood to get a feel for the pressure to apply, your desired look, and so on.
+And be sure to lay the wood flat as you work on it to avoid breakage.

-Trestles and Water Tanks are commonly treated with creosote to keep the wood from rotting.
-We found that applying the dark creosote color made the overall model look dark and more like a silhouette.
+Trestles and Water Tanks are commonly treated with creosote to prevent rot.
+We found that applying the dark creosote color made the overall model appear darker and more silhouetted.
 We prefer a lighter color.
 Of course, this is entirely your choice; we suggest you consider how the model will look in its final setting.
-Weathering the wood involves applying some weathering solution to the wood to give it a grayed appearance of being out in the weather without the benefit of new creosote or paint to protect it.
-There are many methods and products for achieving this look; we will look at a couple of standard methods here.
+Weathering the wood involves applying a weathering solution to give it a grayed appearance, simulating exposure to the elements without the benefit of new creosote or paint to protect it.
+There are many methods and products available to achieve this look; we will examine a couple of standard methods here.

-Some modelers like to apply a light gray or Driftwood colored stain to the wood before weathering it to give the wood a more natural appearance.
-Refer to the many online articles on buying or making a substitute for the discontinued Floquil Driftwood Stain.
+Some modelers prefer to apply a light gray or driftwood-colored stain to the wood before weathering it, giving it a more natural appearance.
+Refer to the numerous online articles on buying or making a substitute for the discontinued Floquil Driftwood Stain.
 If you pre-stain the wood, let it dry thoroughly overnight.
-The most common way of weathering wood is to use a commercial or home-brew weathering solution and brush or dab it on the wood surface.
-Weathering solutions fall into two main categories: water-based or solvent-based.
+The most common method of weathering wood involves applying a commercial or homemade weathering solution to the wood surface with a brush, cloth, or airbrush.
+Weathering solutions can be categorized into two main types: water-based or solvent-based.
 Of the two, we prefer solvent-based solutions because we have found that water-based solutions can cause the wood to swell or warp.

-Some modelers also use a vinegar and steel wool formula.
-While I have not used this method yet, I have seen it used and am impressed with the results.
-Remember that vinegar is water-based, so take precautions so your wood does not warp or swell..
+Some modelers also use a vinegar-and-steel-wool formula.
+Although I have not yet used this method, I have observed it in use and am impressed with the results.
+Remember that vinegar is water-based, so take precautions to prevent your wood from warping or swelling.

 CAUTION: When using Isopropyl Alcohol, please do this outside or in a well-vented room.
 Also, use gloves when using this process, or you will end up with black or brown hands or fingers, after which you will have to explain to your family and friends.
 Protect your work surface from this stain by working on newspaper or paper towels.